 - 2013 Survey of Early Childhood Education Surveys the history, theory, and practice of early childhood education.
 (D) - 2033 Introduction to Education Provides students with an overview of teaching as a profession, providing them with an opportunity to observe the educational process.
-(20 clock hours of observation and directed assignments required).
+(30 clock hours of observation and directed assignments required).
 Gives students the opportunity to ascertain if the Education profession is an appropriate vocational choice.
 Prerequisite: sophomore standing.
 (F, S) - Exceptional Child Assists teacher candidates in acquiring the foundational concepts of special education law and structure of special education delivery.
-The history and treatment of persons with disabilities, legal foundations of special education, evaluation process, special education language and service delivery models will be emphasized.
+(10 clock hours of observation and directed assignments required in special education settings.)
+History and treatment of persons with disabilities, legal foundations of special education, evaluation process, special education language and service delivery models will be emphasized.
 Requires teacher candidates to reflect on professional role expectations, responsibilities and obligations.
 Prerequisite: EDU 2033.
 (F, S) - 2113 Child Growth & Learning Studies the nature and development of children from pre-birth to the middle years of childhood.
 Includes physical, cognitive, and psycho-social development.
 Prepares students to understand the complex, dynamic process of child development and helps students understand when departures from normal childhood behavior are significant.
 (F, S) - 2305 Child and Young Adult Literature Reviews the major theories and concepts related to cognition, metacognition, and motivation for reading for students in K-12 settings, including students with special needs.
 Teaches candidates how to analyze and integrate developmentally appropriate literature across a standards-based curriculum-digitally and through traditional print.
 (F) - 2803 Introduction to K-12 Educational Technology Provides students with an overview of the technologies that can enhance teaching and learning.
 This course is designed to teach pre-service teachers in K-12 programs how to integrate educational technology into the classroom setting.
 (F, S)